Skip to content

 If selected, PALNI will provide:

-• A learning guide on open pedagogy and related assignments
+• An Open Pedagogy Learning Guide on open pedagogy and related assignments

 • PALSave Open Pedagogy Discussion Space where you can connect with other faculty